ezraroi/Human-AI-Collab/output/concepts.md

 - Without this: AI output feels like user's own thoughts; productive epistemic tension collapses; Channel 1 remains dormant

 **2. ZPD Alignment**
-- The difficulty level must fall within the user's Zone of Proximal Development
+- The difficulty level must fall within the user's Zone of Proximal Development—the distance between what they can do independently and what becomes possible with guidance/collaboration under scaffolding
-- Too easy → boredom, no metabolic demand
+- Too easy → the assisted workspace collapses into ‘no challenge’ (boredom, no metabolic demand)
-- Too hard → overwhelm, defensive shutdown
+- Too hard → the assisted workspace becomes unworkable (overwhelm, defensive shutdown)
 - A workable subset of the pre-existing \|D–C\| relation, in the presence of adequate scaffolding, supports productive epistemic tension
 - **Without this:** Material either bypasses Alpha-Function (too easy) or exceeds emotional scaffolding capacity (too hard)